tlyoon/CV/README.md

 					|-- ...

 1. Prepare the data in training/ and inference/ manually.
-We shall demonstrate how this can be done using the *.npy data in dataset1/ or dataset2/.
+We shall demonstrate how this can be done using the *.npy data in /main/dataset1/ or main/dataset2/.
 For example,

+cd main/
+mkdir training/
-cd training
+cd training/
-ln -s  ~/vote_production/dataset2/* .
+ln -s ../dataset2/* .

 [tlyoon@anicca training]$ ls
 GW/  JXL/  MT/  SY/  ZX/